 GRANDPA OTT Seeds | Ipomoea purpurea

-• Sacred varieties of Morning Glory include Heavenly Blue, Pearly Gates, Grandpa Ott, Scarlett O’Hara, Flying Saucers, Wedding Bells, Blue Star and Summer Skies.
-By far the most well known variety is Heavenly Blue followed by Pearly Gates, Grandpa Ott and Scarlett O’Hara.
+Sacred varieties of Morning Glory include Heavenly Blue, Pearly Gates, Grandpa Ott, Scarlett O’Hara, Flying Saucers, Wedding Bells, Moon Flower, UFO’s, Blue Star and Summer Skies.
+By far the most well known variety is Heavenly Blue followed by Moon Flower, Grandpa Ott and Scarlett O’Hara.

 Although Morning Glories like a lot of water, if the roots are kept too wet, the vines will produce very few flowers and therefore will set very little seed.
 Immature seeds are more bitter than ripe ones.
 It has been reported that immature seeds contain more alkaloids.